 Many of our athletes were experiencing gastrointestinal distress due to the sheer amount of fluids they needed to take in in the body’s inability to handle them.
 Some key coach advice and amazing willpower enabled many of them to rally by the time they got to the finish.
 It was a tough day for sure, but it’s also hard to feel sorry for yourself when you look up and see how badly everyone else looks!

 One of the best parts about a key races watching all of the Endurance Nation athletes gather behind the finish line to share stories and support one another.
 This Mojo then translated off to the after race meet up at the pub where we wait for our final finishers as the athletes fuel.
 It was great to see every Endurance Nation athlete on the course getting out and getting it done.

 There is no such thing as an easy Ironman® and 2016 Lake Placid was no exception.
 But as one of our athletes screamed on the run at the top of his lungs: Endurance Nation is the only nation!
 There’s nothing like racing with your team and sharing the week, the day, and the aftermath with your friends.

 Thanks to all who made the journey and followed us online.
 Endurance Nation will be back here once again in 2017 to train our camps and to race together as a Team.
-For anyone else who raced, good luck and if you’re looking for more advice and tips and not only how to race the race but to recover check us out online www.endurancenation.us where you can create a Free 30 Day Trial — we will get you set up and ready to be your best!
+For anyone else who raced, good luck and if you’re looking for more advice and tips and not only how to race the race but to recover check us out online www.endurancenation.us where you can Become a Team Member — we will get you set up and ready to be your best!